 When the probability of treatment does not vary across countries, including country fixed effects is not necessary - but it may increase

 statistical power.
-In the example above, fixed effects did not improve statistical power much because the mean
+In the example above, fixed effects did not improve statistical power much because the mean of the outcome variable

 does not vary across countries (it is normalized to zero in the control group in every country).
 Change this by increasing